-My experience at HEA Summit was eye opening.
+My experience at Summit was eye opening.
 It was inspirational to see so many people passionate about Health Education in one place, all trying to make a positive change for our nation.

 Participating in the Summit is an amazing experience!
 Every year I leave with new advocacy skills, a better understanding of our shared legislative agenda, and a renewed commitment to promoting health equity.
 Of all the professional development opportunities in our field, the Summit stands out as the one where we can make a difference.
 Hope to see you there!

-What is the Summit and its Purpose?
+What is the Summit?

-What Happens at the Summit?
+What happens at the Summit?